ggreen/kafka-devOps/README.md

 - cp $KAFKA_HOME/config/config/zookeeper.properties config/

 *This is currently a BETA version of the scripts that have been tested in a local single server MAC environment.*

+Also see [Kakfa tool](http://www.kafkatool.com/download.html) for a GUI for Kakfa topic management.

 ## Startup Scripts
 The following are the management scripts to configure/run a Kafka installation